moonbitlang/moonbit-course/course10/course_en.md

 # HashMap Based on Open Addressing

-- Invariant for remove operation: No empty slot between the originally intended slot and the slot where the key-value pair is actually stored.
+- Invariant for remove operation: No empty slots between the originally intended slot and the slot where the key-value pair is actually stored.
 ![height:320px](../pics/open_address_delete_en.drawio.svg)
 - Solution:
-  - Mark the slot as "deleted", and treat as if it still contains data during lookup.
+  - Mark the slot as "deleted", and treat it as if it still contains data during lookup.
   - Rearrange the elements in HashMap.

 # HashMap Based on Open Addressing